determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Use the value from the experiment configuration tags list (if no matching tags, nothing is passed to workload manager).

-If a tag begins with the specified ``prefix``, remove the prefix and use the remainder as the value for the WCKey/Project.
-If multiple tag values begin with ``prefix``, the remainders are concatenated with a comma (,) separator on Slurm or underscore (_) with PBS.
+If a tag in the list begins with the specified ``prefix``, remove the prefix and use the remainder as the value for the WCKey/Project.
+If multiple tag values begin with ``prefix``, the remainders are concatenated with a comma (,) separator for Slurm or underscore (_) for PBS.

 If a ``prefix`` is not specified or empty, all tags will be matched (and therefore concatenated).

 Workload managers do not generally support multiple WCKey/Project values so it is recommended that ``prefix`` is configured to match a single label to enable use of the workload manager reporting tools that summarize usage by each WCKey/Project value.